 Jacksonville District inspection teams assess Tropical Storm Nicole impacts to Florida Atlantic beaches

-JACKSONVILLE, Florida (Nov.
+JACKSONVILLE, Fla.
+(Nov.
 18, 2022) – When Tropical Storm Nicole came ashore over Florida Nov.
 9, it exacerbated beach erosion and surge damage from Hurricane Ian that had pummeled the peninsula in late September, leaving a wake of destruction widely estimated to total $50 billion or more.

 USACE Jacksonville District coastal project teams responded within days and have been in response mode ever since.

 Nine of the 28 beaches under management through the district’s coastal storm risk management (CSRM) program were already in poor condition due to impacts from Ian, said Trisston Brown, head of the district’s coastal navigation section.
 Seven of the nine are on Florida’s Atlantic coast, stretching from Fernandina Beach in the north to Miami Beach in the south.

 Over the Veterans Day weekend, Jacksonville staff organized inspection teams, prepared the necessary funding and logistics, and cut orders for teams to move out on Monday, Nov.
 14.